trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 ```
 Identify each choice as strengthens, weakens or doesn't impact the argument.
 ```
-to gain further insight to it answer choice.
+to gain further insight into the answer choice.

 <div trydyno-embed="" openai-model="text-davinci-003" initial-prompt="John of Worcester, an English monk, recorded the sighting, on December 8, 1128, of two unusually large sunspots.
 Five days later a brilliant aurora borealis (northern lights) was observed in southern Korea.
 Sunspot activity is typically followed by the appearance of an aurora borealis, after a span of time that averages five days.
 Thus, the Korean sighting helps to confirm John of Worcester's sighting.
 Which one of the following, if true, most strengthens the argument?